 The US military plays an important role in California.
-It stewards approximately ten percent of California’s land, its operations and personnel contribute billions of dollars to California’s economy, and its military bases and airspace provide an integrated network of training assets critical to our national security that cannot be replicated or replaced.
+The Department of Defense stewards approximately ten percent of California’s land, military operations and personnel contribute billions of dollars to California’s economy, and military bases and airspace provide an integrated network of training assets critical to our national security that cannot be replicated or replaced.

-Executive Order S-16-06 established the Governor’s Advisor for Military Affairs within OPR.
-Under this executive order, OPR coordinates state policies that affect the military, including land use planning, regulatory activities by state agencies, and state legislation.
-OPR is working to improve communication and encourage collaboration between local governments and the Military on land use planning and development issues in California.
+OPR is working to improve communication and encourage collaboration between local governments and the US military on land use planning and development issues in California.
 The OPR Military Affairs Team works closely with all branches of the military on areas of mutual concern and priority including land use planning, regulatory activities by state agencies, and statewide energy policies.

 OPR works with active military installations and local communities in California to reduce potential land-use conflicts through early coordination and development notification.
 This function enables appropriate growth, local economic vitality, and public health and safety while safeguarding ongoing military training and military readiness.
 The Military Affairs Team develops partnerships and provide tools, staff support, mapping capability, and information to local governments to assist in development, adoption, and implementation of local polices and ordinances.

 OPR and the military work cooperatively to ensure that active military installations are able to comply with state regulations, and that regulators understand the potential impacts of their actions on military activities.
 OPR also provides implementation support to regulatory agencies developing new programs or rules that might impact the military

-SB 1409 (Pavley-2012) requires OPR to serve as a liaison to coordinate effective inclusion of the military in the development and implementation of state energy and environmental policy.
-In that role, OPR and other state agencies actively partner with the military to advance shared energy goals, including the expansion of energy efficiency and renewable energy projects on land managed by the military.
-The Military is providing important leadership in the national effort to advance clean energy and achieve energy independence.
-Likewise, California has demonstrated international leadership and innovation in the area of energy policy to meet the state’s climate goals.
+California Government Code section 65040.7 requires OPR to serve as a liaison to coordinate effective inclusion of the military in the development and implementation of state energy and environmental policy.
+OPR and other state agencies actively partner with the military to advance state energy and environmental policies, including the expansion of energy efficiency and renewable energy projects on land managed by the military.
+The program seeks to balance and integrate California’s goals for renewable energy development and natural resources protection with the mission of the military in California.

 Governor's Military Council

 The Governor’s Military Council was created by California Governor Edmund G. Brown, Jr. on March 28.
 The Council was codified into law through 2021 with the signing of AB 442 (Irwin-2015).
-The current Chair of the Council is Assemblymember Col. Rocky Chávez, USMC ret.
-(AD-76) and the Vice Chair is Vice Admiral Jody Breckenridge, USCG (ret.).
+The current Chair of the Council is Col. Rocky Chávez, USMC (ret.), and the Vice Chair is Vice Admiral Jody Breckenridge, USCG (ret.).

 OPR’s Military Affairs Team